-My German students often have the same question, which is why I wrote blog this post to answer it.
-And since all three phases use the word "viel", it is easy to understand why they are puzzled.
+My German students often ask the same question, which is why I wrote this post to answer it.
+Since all three phases use the word "viel," it is easy to understand why they are puzzled.
 Keep reading below to learn why there is a difference.

 To begin with, you need to understand when “viel” is used on its own and when it has an ending.
 As an adverb, "viel" translates as "much" and is used as it is, whereas "viel" as an adjective means "a lot" or "many" and needs to agree with the noun that follows.